 But there is more to some of these amazing plants, especially the ones that are able to remove certain toxins from our indoor environment.
 These are the air purifying plants.

 Please note: Some varieties can be toxic, especially if ingested by humans, dogs, and cats.
 In this article we will focus on the non-toxic varieties.
-For homes without pets, please see Toxic Purifying Houseplants.
+For homes without pets or small children, please see Toxic Purifying Houseplants.

 The processes of photosynthesis and respiration are reactions that complement each other and occur in reverse.
 In simple terms, living organisms supply plants with carbon dioxide.
 The plants use the carbon dioxide to produce their food and release oxygen which all living organisms need for respiration.